kwonus/Quelle-Obsolete/Clarity-Syntax.md

 Macro definition is a command that does not automatically execute the macro once defined.
-If execution is also desired, the macro should use :: instead of := as follows:
+If execution is also desired, the macro definition should use :: instead of := as follows to label the statement: